asyed9394/Election_Analysis/README.md

   - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

  ### Analysis output file:
- The election results analysis is also provided in the [Election Results](Analysis/election_analysis.txt)
+ The election results analysis is also provided in the [Election Results output](Analysis/election_analysis.txt)

  ## Summary